maduhu/gbif-dataportal-1/gbif-portal2/README.txt

 	• Rakefile: custom tasks to compile the website
 	• Gemfile: list of gems and versions used

+== folders in the this webapp that contain vizzuality files: src/webapp/css
+All css and sass files taken from the output/css and content/css

+src/webapp/external
+These are example content files used for the mockups, mainly spcies images.
+We need to figure out how to deal with external images first, but this folder can ultimately be removed.
+For demo puposes keep it.
+It holds the folder and all their files from assets/img/photos, assets/img/logos, assets/img/slideshow

+src/webapp/fonts
+All fonts used in the design.
+Unclear if there are needed for the final layout.
+But we should keep them anyway.
+Taken from assets/fonts

+src/webapp/img
+All the static images used in the design.
+Taken from assets/img, but ignoring the folders copied to above paths already (e.g. photos).
+Also add the assets/favicon folder.

+src/webapp/js
+The javascript being used, incl jQuery libs.
+Taken from content/js

+src/webapp/favicon.ico
+Copied (again) from assets/favicon/favicon_32x32.ico

+src/webapp/WEB-INF/pages

 == CSS
 The css is generated via SASS source files and static Compass file includes.